rust-lang/rfcs/text/0000-derive-bound-control.md

 but for the reasons mentioned in the [motivation], steps should be taken to make the derive system of Rust more flexible.

+One alternative design of this RFC would be to only permit the form `#[derive_bound(<List of traits>, T: <Bound>)]` and then call it a day since the form is strictly more general.
+However, this form is also less automating for a lot of cases.

 # Prior art
 [prior-art]: #prior-art

+## Haskell

 [RFC 534]: https://github.com/rust-lang/rfcs/blob/master/text/0534-deriving2derive.md